-Services, care, or treatment you receive after the ending date of your coverage.
+Services, care, or treatment you receive after the ending date of your coverage unless otherwise allowed for by the provider network contract.
 This means, for example, that if you are in the hospital when your coverage ends, we will not pay for any more hospital days.
 We do not insure against any condition such as pregnancy or injury.
 We provide benefits only for services and expenses furnished while this plan is in effect.

 Eyeglasses or contact lenses or related examinations or fittings, except under the limited circumstances set forth in the section of this booklet called Other Covered Services and Pediatric Vision Benefits.
 Unless otherwise covered under the Pediatric Vision Benefits section of this booklet, services or expenses for eye exercises, eye refractions, visual training orthoptics, shaping the cornea with contact lenses, or any surgery on the eye to improve vision including radial keratotomy, except under the limited circumstances.